 Parrots can eat insects such as mealworms, caterpillars, waxworms, and termites.
-These are safe, easy to eat, and provide a range of nutrients.
+These are safe, easy to eat and provide a range of nutrients.
 Parrots can also eat grasshoppers, crickets, and beetles, but the barbs on their legs could cause damage when swallowed.
 Flies, like grasshoppers and crickets, will be difficult for your parrot to catch.

 Spiders, moths, mosquitos, and ants should be avoided because they carry toxins.
 These insects may also be coated in pesticides that can harm parrots.
-Likewise, fly larvae are often coated in bacteria that can be deadly.
+Likewise, fly larvae are often covered in bacteria that can be deadly.
 Your parrot should only be fed store-bought bugs to ensure that they are sanitary and free of parasites.

 Can Parrots Eat Bugs?

-With that said, parrots do not depend on bugs as a main source of food.
+With that said, parrots don’t depend on bugs as a main source of food.
 That’s partly because of how a parrot’s beak is shaped.
 Most insect-eating birds have thin and slender beaks with a pointed tip.
 This shape enables them to pick out insects from tree leaves and bark.
 Other insect-eating birds have flattened beaks to help them catch insects mid-air.

 Parrot beaks are very different.
-They have a curved shape and powerful biting force.
+They have a curved shape and a powerful biting force.
 That makes parrots best suited to eating seeds, fruits, and cracking nuts.
 It’s more difficult to snatch up insects, so they don’t rely on it as their main source of protein.
 Instead, parrots devour bugs when they’re easy to catch or if better food sources are not around.